mikeshiyan/passgen/README.md

 Make sure that the `COMPOSER_HOME/vendor/bin` dir is in your `PATH` env var.
 More info in the composer help: `composer global -h`

-If you have the [CGR](https://github.com/consolidation/cgr) installed, than run the following command instead of the one above:
+If you have the [CGR](https://github.com/consolidation/cgr) installed, then run the following command instead of the one above:

 ```